 Combining multiple measurements, especially for spatial averaging, can result in a more accurate filter design & overall system response.
-Eclipse Audio has two products which can average hundreds of loudspeaker measurements – of any supported format – into a single response: Averager and FIR Designer.
+Eclipse Audio has three software products which can average an unlimited number* of loudspeaker measurements – of any supported format – into a single response: Averager, FIR Designer M and FIR Designer.
 All accept loudspeaker measurements from any tool, such as Systune, Easera, Smaart, Klippel & others.

 Averager is a stand-alone software application enabling the creation of an averaged response for use in any other audio & plotting tools (ie. not just those developed by Eclipse Audio).

-FIR Designer includes the same averaging functionality as an optional step within the filter design workflow, generating a response only for use within FIR Designer itself.
+FIR Designer M & FIR Designer both include the same averaging functionality as an optional step within the filter design workflow, generating a response only for use within the program itself.

-Averaging filenames and settings can be saved as an ‘Averaging Session File’ which can be can be shared between FIR Designer & Averager.
+Averaging filenames and settings can be saved as an ‘Averaging Session File’ which can be can be shared between FIR Designer M, FIR Designer & Averager.

 About Measurement File Sample Rates

 Measurement files can have different samples rates and don’t have to match the FIR filter design sample rate when using FIR Designer M or FIR Designer.
 All measurements are resampled to the FIR filter design sample rate as they are loaded.